Massage Therapy Services

 Tamara demonstrates Thai Massage.

-Swedish and deep tissue techniques form the basis for our therapeutic sessions, and practitioners tailor sessions according to each client's needs and goals.
+Swedish & deep tissue techniques form the basis for our therapeutic sessions, & practitioners tailor sessions according to each client's needs & goals.
 Many practitioners incorporate Eastern modalities (acupressure, Shiatsu, reflexology, Reiki, Thai) or advanced Western techniques (neuromuscular/trigger point therapy, positional release/strain counter strain, myofascial release) in their practice as well.

 Not sure what kind of massage you want?
 Learn more about the modalities we offer.

 Active Isolated Stretching